Crown Castle Inc. (CCI) Shares Down Despite Recent Market Volatility

 CCI’s Market Performance

-CCI’s stock has seen a -3.24% decrease for the week, with a -13.32% drop in the past month and a -9.74% fall in the past quarter.
-The volatility ratio for the week is 2.09%, and the volatility levels for the past 30 days are at 2.28% for Crown Castle Inc. The simple moving average for the last 20 days is -7.54% for CCI stock, with a simple moving average of -18.03% for the last 200 days.
+CCI’s stock has seen a 3.20% increase for the week, with a -7.72% drop in the past month and a -6.62% fall in the past quarter.
+The volatility ratio for the week is 3.65%, and the volatility levels for the past 30 days are at 2.52% for Crown Castle Inc. The simple moving average for the last 20 days is -1.90% for CCI stock, with a simple moving average of -14.66% for the last 200 days.

 Analysts’ Opinion of CCI